Derrick May (musician): Career

 In Surreal Underground Entertainment 1993 America, Carl Craig said he "doesn't want Americans to look back at the music and think of it as a down point in history.
 The majority of American artists sent their musical efforts to Europe because it is more accepted by a wider audience."

 In the documentary about the Detroit techno scene, High Tech Soul, May notes that he saw people in Italy wearing Underground Resistance shirts and was surprised at the group's success outside of Detroit.
 He says, "People were going crazy over Underground Resistance, and it was like they weren't even there."

 Recently, May produced the music for the film of the popular fighting video game Tekken.

 For two years, in 2003 and 2004, he was given control of Detroit's popular annual electronic music festival.
 Originally conceived by Carl Craig, Derrick May, produced for 2 years.
 He named his event Movement, replacing the Detroit Electronic Music Festival along the Detroit city riverfront.
 Derrick May claims Carole Marvin stole the idea of festival from himself and Carl Craig.
 Her actions created a rift in the electronic music community in the talking a self-righteous stance, by firing Carl Craig.
 In 2004, Kevin Saunderson and Ade' Mainor produced the Festival of Sound Electronically and International Nurtured, in short: Fuse-In for 1 year in 2005.
 As of 2019, the Detroit Electronic Festival is operated by Paxahau.

 Derrick May also still maintains a steady performance schedule, playing internationally many weekends.
 A pioneer of techno, he produces what he calls Hi-Tek Soul or "George Clinton meeting Kraftwerk in an elevator."
 He has also cited Yellow Magic Orchestra, Ryuichi Sakamoto and Ultravox as influences.

 Sexual assault allegations

-In September 2020, May was accused of sexual assault by several women dating back to the early 2000s.
+In November 2020, May was accused of sexual assault by several women dating back to the early 2000s.
 May denies all allegations.
-In connection with the accusations, he also filed a lawsuit for defamation against Michael James, a collaborator on the track Strings of Life, who May believes is pursuing a personal vendetta over unpaid royalties.
+In connection with the accusations, he also filed a lawsuit for defamation against Michael James, a collaborator on the track "Strings of Life", who May believed to be pursuing a personal vendetta over unpaid royalties.
 The suit was later cancelled in February 2021.

+Artistry

+According to John Bush of AllMusic, Derrick May's traditional sound is a "balance between streamlined percussion-heavy cascades of sound with string samples and a warmth gained from time spent in Chicago, enraptured by the grooves of essential DJs like Ron Hardy and Frankie Knuckles."

+Legacy

+May has been called the "Miles Davis of techno."
+According to Sal Cinquemani of American Songwriter: "May’s creations paved the way for later Detroit artists like Plastikman as well as rave culture as we know it."